Images courtesy of Dr Toby Garrood Guy's Hospital, London

 Difficulty in fulfilling work and social commitments

 The growth of endometrial tissue is dependent upon new blood vessel formation (angiogenesis) which pre-clinical studies have shown can be imaged with 99mTc-maraciclatide.
-This raises the exciting possibility that 99mTc-maracicaltide has the potential to be a non-invasive diagnostic for endometriosis and an alternative to laparoscopic surgery which could benefit millions of women worldwide.
-A pilot clinical study to evaluate the utility of 99mTc-maracicaltide will begin in 2022.
+This raises the exciting possibility that 99mTc-maraciclatide has the potential to be a non-invasive diagnostic for endometriosis and an alternative to laparoscopic surgery which could benefit millions of women worldwide.
+A pilot clinical study to evaluate the utility of 99mTc-maraciclatide is underway.